-Although wounded, the 23-year-old man was able to escape but was arrested the following day.
+The 24-year-old wounded man was able to escape but was arrested the following day.
 He was later convicted of first-degree murder and sentenced to life in prison.
-Fifteen years later, the governor commuted the sentence and the offender was released on parole.
+In 1945, the governor commuted his sentence and the offender was released on parole.

 Earlier that day, Patrolman Hamilton escorted the Hammond Police Department honor guard during the funeral of their fallen officer, Detective Sergeant Leo Fox, in Frankfort.